Skip to main content

 00:31:32:14 – 00:32:03:15

-As we talked about at the beginning of this session, as well as implications and changes within their role.
-So a final and fifth truth is around walking the talk.
-And the bottom line is that to embed a learning culture within your organization, you will need to as leaders role model and lead whilst being truly committed to developing not just others but yourself as well.
+So, a final and fifth truth is around walking the talk.
+And the bottom line is that to embed a learning culture within your organization, you will need to, as leaders, role model and lead whilst being truly committed to developing not just others but yourself as well.

 00:32:03:17 – 00:32:30:02

 And I talked about as a visionary leadership style earlier, but this requires a more coaching leadership style because in learning cultures, leaders will believe that capabilities can be built over time and through experience.
 They need to be vulnerable about their own strengths and weaknesses in their own growth journey.
-This isn’t just about growth for more junior people or learning for the less experienced this is.
+This isn’t just about growth for more junior people or learning for the less experienced.

 00:32:30:02 – 00:32:58:23

 This needs to be throughout your organization and also in learning cultures.
-Leaders embrace, as Imogen touched on earlier as well, some different learning in different forms, whether that’s stretch opportunities through on the job, your peer to peer coaching or through formal training, and encourage our teams to do the same as well.
-So we throw in a lot at you today and hopefully you’ve found this interesting and helpful.
+Leaders embrace, as Imogen touched on earlier as well, some different learning in different forms, whether that’s stretch opportunities through on the job, your peer-to-peer coaching or through formal training, and encourage our teams to do the same as well.
+So, we throw in a lot at you today and hopefully you’ve found this interesting and helpful.

 00:32:59:04 – 00:33:27:13